YouthHax/mlh-localhost-github/README.md

 Japan
 ```

-To add a new location, simply append a new line to the locations.txt file
+To add a new location, simply append a new line to the locations.txt file and restart the app.

-There is also a `locations.txt.example` file that can be used to test the app.
-Copy its content to locations.txt and restart the app.

 ## Running the application:
 ### Web